kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-04-building-game-with-ai.md

 As dev went on, the feedback loop slowed down (sound familiar?).
 It took longer to propagate changes, context switching became a challenge, and I'd need to remember to catch up with whatever it had done.

+### Lessons learned summary

+1. Choose your AI collaborators carefully.
+Free / auto modes didn't work well for me, and switching to tools with better context (e.g. MCP) made a big difference.
+2. Use the right tool for the problem.
+Moving from Godot to HTML / JS made it less complex and sped up my iteration cycles.
+3. Batch feedback.
+Giving multiple changes in one prompt worked well for me, and kept prompt usage down.
+4. Expect the "two 90%s problem".
+Just like in normal dev, polishing and balancing took longer than the initial work.

 ### The Meta